Shattered Pixel Dungeon /

 Development stuff

 First off, unlike basically the majority of games nowadays, Shattered Pixel Dungeon is open source under the GPLv3 license.
 All commits are dumped in one go whenever SPD gets updated, which sounds like how I update my site.
-Anyway, while this is overall neat, this generally won't matter to end-users who can only be bothered to just play the game.
+Anyway, while this is overall neat, this generally won't matter to most end-users who would only like to play the game.

 As for bugs & any signs of lack of polish, I haven't really encountered them for now.
 Then again, I didn't bother doing much with SPD other than disabling its internet connections & normally playing the game, sometimes with personal music (not just because some 2022 Android security patch cockblocked me from the BGMs).